Israel in Crisis

 ~Zechariah 12:10-12

-Here Zechariah describes the moment when Paul’s Romans 11:26 prophetic declaration that all Israel shall be saved comes to pass.
-Israel will go through terrible tribulation and suffering, but Israel will also be the only nation in the earth that collectively accepts the Messiah and is saved.
+This passage in Zechariah sounds like it is describing the exact same end-time event that Yeshua is describing in Matt.
+24:30 when “…the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn…”.
+Zechariah 12:10-10 specifically describes the national, collective response of Israel at that moment.
+This moment is also when Paul’s Romans 11:26 prophetic declaration that “…all Israel shall be saved” comes to pass.
+Israel will go through terrible tribulation and suffering, but she will also be the only nation in the earth that collectively accepts the Messiah and is saved.
 Joel 2 describes that final moment: “And everyone who calls on the name of the Lord will be saved.”

-So, if the Day of Trumpeting marks the Lord’s appearing in the sky and the rapture, and the Day of Atonement marks Israel’s calling a fast and solemn assembly to weep and mourn over “the one they have pierced”, then the Feast of Tabernacles can be none other than Yeshua’s triumphant entry into Jerusalem where He will tabernacle with His people!
+So, if the last Day of Trumpeting marks the Lord’s appearing in the sky and the rapture, and the last Day of Atonement marks Israel’s calling a fast and solemn assembly to weep and mourn over “the one they have pierced”, then the Feast of Tabernacles that follows can be none other than Yeshua’s triumphant entry into Jerusalem where He will tabernacle with His people!
+As we prepare to observe and celebrate these deeply meaningful biblical fall feasts, let us focus our hearts with expectation and intercession on their future redemptive promise.

 Originally published October 1st, 2020